-When San Diego police Chief William Lansdowne faced a line of television cameras Tuesday morning, he apologized for recent police misconduct and admitted the damage done to the department's reputation within the community may take years to repair.
+When San Diego police Chief William Lansdowne faced a line of television cameras May 10, 2011, he apologized for recent police misconduct and admitted the damage done to the department's reputation within the community may take years to repair.

 “I want to personally apologize to every citizen of San Diego,“ said Lansdowne.

 Seasoned officers have been involved in a number of investigations in the last four months ranging from suspicion of driving under the influence to allegations of stalking, rape and sexual battery under the color of authority.

 Lansdowne called the number of investigations unprecedented and said the behavior was not expected or condoned by anyone in the department.